BCITSA Student Services | SE2-2nd Floor, BCIT Burnaby Campus | Monday through Friday 8:00 am – 3:00 pm

 BCITSA Advocacy Services

-The Advocacy office is committed to providing confidential services, and all information shared with the Advocacy team is used in conformity with BCITSA and BCIT policies and procedures.
-While personal information will not be shared outside the Advocacy Office without express consent, there may be times when information is shared with the Wellness and Advocacy Manager for the purposes of guidance or consultation.
+Advocacy is committed to providing confidential services, and all information shared with the Advocacy team is used in conformity with BCITSA and BCIT policies and procedures.
+While personal information will not be shared outside the Advocacy Office without express consent, there may be times when information is shared with the Advocacy Manager for the purposes of guidance or consultation.

 In situations where Advocacy Specialists believe students may be of harm to themselves, someone else, or the BCIT community, they have an obligation to report this information even without the students’ explicit consent.